CSCI128/packtrain/docs/src/DevelopmentEnvironment.rst

 In ``Settings`` > ``Editor`` > ``Code Style``, set hard wrap to ``120`` and check ``Wrap on typing``.

+Alternatively, you can run this Checkstyle command: ``mvn checkstyle:check``

 We recommend installing the free version of SonarQube for better code suggestions.

 Frontend